 Grinding Holes A culturally significant site that Venture North has special permission to access.
-Here see ancient griding holes created by indigenous people used for grinding food and natural dyes; ochres.
+Here see ancient griding holes created by local Aboriginal tribes as areas to grind food and natural dyes; ochres.

 |Please note the itinerary is subject to change at late notice due to weather conditions, COVID and cultural reasons.|